Former Residence of Xiong Qinglai in Mile City, Honghe

 His notable contributions include:

-In memory of Xiong Qinglai, local communities have named parks, roads, and schools after him, and his hometown was renamed Qinglei Village, reflecting his enduring legacy.
+Local communities have named parks, roads, and schools after him, and his hometown was renamed Qinglei Village, reflecting his enduring legacy.

 Travel Information